nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - Only involve stakeholders who are concerned by the task at hand.
 - Those meetings are planned in the shared calendar by the one who need help..
 - The scope shouldn't be "let's just talk".
 A _very precise meeting agenda_ must be planned in advance in the `remarks` field of the calendar invite by the person who initiated the meeting.
-- The person who is planning the meeting is responsible for writing the minutes and putting them in the relevant GitHub Issue/Discussions.
+- The person who is planning the meeting is responsible for writing the minutes in the relevant GitHub Issue/Discussions.

 ##### Coffee break meeting